 1. KEEN’s Targhee III Mid

-Keen Targhee III Mid is made with KEEN.Dry technology, while the Moab 2 uses M-Select Dry technology.
+Keen Targhee III Mid is made with KEEN.Dry technology, while Merrell uses M-Select Dry technology.

 Both products have membranes that pull water away from your feet.
-Additionally, they both succeed in being waterproof without sacrificing their breathability.
+Additionally, both hiking boots are pretty darn waterproof without sacrificing their breathability.

 So, on that front, it all comes down to personal preference.
-However, where the Merrell Moab 2 Mid Waterproof comes in strong is with its Vibram TC5+ outsoles.
+However, where these hiking shoes come in strong is with their Vibram TC5+ outsoles.

 The Targhee III uses Rubber Non-Marking outsoles, which are subpar when compared to the traction the Vibram provides in messy weather.
-Overall, the Merrell Moab 2 Mid comes out on top for utility and reliability.
+Overall, this hiking gear comes out on top for utility and reliability.

 2. Salomon X Ultra 3 Mid

-When comparing the Merrell Moab 2 Mid Waterproof against the Salomon X Ultra 3 Mid, the utility of the Moab pulls it ahead once again.
+When comparing against the Salomon X Ultra 3 Mid GTX, the utility of the Moab pulls it ahead once again.

 The Salomon brand has five Contagrip outsoles for every major terrain type .

-However, the Merrell Moab 2 Mid has the advantage of being able to handle most of those same terrains with just one sole design.
+However, the Merrell boot has the advantage of being able to handle most of those same terrains with just one sole design.

 This means you’d be spending less money for just one universal set of footwear.